taxprofiler/taxpasta/docs/commands/standardise.md

 ## What

-The purpose of the `standarise` (aka `standardize`) command is to take an output of a single taxonomic profiler and convert it into a standard format that is compatible with the output of other profilers standardised by taxpasta.
+The purpose of the `standarise` (aka `standardize`) command is to take the output of a single sample from a single taxonomic profiler and convert it into a standard format that is compatible with the output of other profilers standardised by taxpasta.

 ## How